joldenb/wdi-orientation/README.md

 Let us know if need to schedule a 1:1 closer to the end of class to meet other commitments because some of these meetings might go until 5:30pm.

 **Homework** will be reviewed every night.
-If you have specific questions around homework we'll have some time in the morning, on Slack, or during 1:1s for questions around homework.
+If you have specific questions around homework, we'll have some time in the morning, on Slack, or during 1:1s for questions around homework.
 Keep in mind, we've chosen to write the homeworks in a way that will make them a good future reference, and will challenge all students.
 Sometimes this may be more than you can accomplish in one night.
 If you're spending several hours on a homework and not making much progress, submit what you have done and move on to something else.
 As mentioned earlier, sleep and well-being is important.